 Use the bija mantra "Lam."
 The Lam mantra is meant to activate the root chakra (invokes feelings of safety, security, and grounding).
 Those with a Vata Vikruti tend to be free spirits, always moving with the wind.
 Stabilizing the root chakra can work wonders on being able to stand your ground (a vata weakness).
 Bija or “seed” mantras can bring about a meditative state that those with Vata imbalances so desperately need.

 - Sit comfortably in a tranquil and quiet setting.

-Practice BREATH centered yoga.
+Practice BREATH-centered yoga.
 All yoga asanas are meant to be lead by the breath.
-But that doesn’t mean that we all do it ALL the time.
+But that doesn’t mean that we all do it all the time.
 Let go of any form or routine that you are used to and simply let the breath and body lead the way.
-This could mean that your 30 minute yoga practice includes only 4-5 poses.
-The movement starts with the breath and is slow, mindful and nurturing.
+This could mean that your 30-minute yoga practice includes only four to five poses.
+The movement starts with the breath and is slow, mindful, and nurturing.
 More time in savasana at the end of your practice is recommended.

 Ask “where is my center?”
 Simply asking this question brings awareness to your core.
 Not just your physical core, but the core of your existence.
 The eye of the storm.
 The you that is not moved or shaken by the external environment.
 Where the ego-mind becomes universal consciousness.
 The place where the balance you seek always was and always will be.

 About the Author